coq/coq/doc/sphinx/addendum/generalized-rewriting.rst

 argument.

 Morphisms can also be contravariant in one or more of their arguments.
-A morphism is contravariant on an argument associated to the relation instance :math:`R` if it is covariant on the same argument when the inverse relation :math:`R^{−1}` (``inverse R`` in Coq) is considered.
+A morphism is contravariant on an argument associated with the relation instance :math:`R` if it is covariant on the same argument when the inverse relation :math:`R^{−1}` (``inverse R`` in Coq) is considered.
 The special arrow ``-->`` is used in signatures for contravariant morphisms.